 JavaScript avatar library

 The library is written in TypeScript / JavaScript and can be used in the browser and also in Node.js (version 22 or higher).
-In other environments you may be interested in the PHP Library, the Python Library, the Rust Library, the Go Library, the HTTP API or the CLI.
+In other environments you may be interested in the PHP Library, the Python Library, the Rust Library, the Go Library, the Dart Library, the HTTP API or the CLI.

 The library is a pure ESM package.
 Sindre Sorhus has written a great help page if you are new to ESM packages.